elves/elvish/README.md

 The Language
 ------------

-(Like the previous section, many things are not yet implemented.)
+(Like the previous section, only those marked with :white_check_mark: have been implemented.)

-* Running external programs and pipelines, of course:
+* Running external programs and pipelines, of course: :white_check_mark:
   ```
   > vim README.md
   ...